Minijump/Anti_Food_waste_app/README.md

 ## Execution steps

 * Create the databases
-* Create a recommendation system (__INPROGRESS__)
+* Create a recommendation system
-* Build the app (__TODO__)
+* Build the app (__INPROGRESS__)

-### Create tha databases
+### Create the databases
 In this part I created the database I will use to do my app.
-The recepies come from an API, and data like users profile, command history,... had to be created from scratch.
+The recipes come from an API, and data like users profile, command history,... had to be created from scratch.
 I tried to create the most coherent database even though some 'concessions' had to be done.
 You can find a more precise description of the database and all the codes used to create it into the folder [Build_db](./Build_db).

 ### Recommendation system
-__INPROGRESS__
+In the file [recommendation_system](recommendation_system.ipynb) you will be able to find a notebook that explains how the recommendation system is working.
+In summary it will maximize the number of saved prodcts and the 'happiness' of the user.
+This file won't be used afterward as such (as it is a notebook).
+Still you will find there the codes that will be used in the app.

 ### Build the app
-TODO
+__IN PROGRESS__
+The app will implement the recommendation system into python files, it will also allow to change the content of the database (if a new comand is added), and it will implement a user interface done with streamlit.

 ## Usage
 TODO (installations, build the db, update it, use the app)